cacarroll/ResourceModules/docs/wiki/TestingUsage.md

     }
     ```

-For these use cases, before committing the change and testing the module using GitHub actions, replace the subscription ID values with `<<subscriptionId>>`.
+For these use cases, before committing the change and testing the module using GitHub actions, replace the subscription ID values with `6ec6c303-4769-4857-b5fb-819de3a5ba4a`.
 This allows the pipelines to replace the string with the right subscription ID before the template is deployed to Azure.

 ---
 **Note**: Failure to replace the subscription ID value so will result in a Pester test failure that detects if you are using a hard-coded subscription ID.